 But of course, something has to give.
 No architect can responsibly design and render a complete project in the collapsed period allotted to concept design.
 Outsourcing the digital rendering can help, but digital rendering consultants are also caught between the pressure of post-Shearson fees and their own self-inflicted price wars.

-As a result, they feel justifiably entitled to just render the plans, sections and elevations presented in the earliest concept phase CAD files the architects provide them with, often resulting in flat, soul-less and unconvincing presentations.
+As a result, they feel justifiably entitled to just render the plans, sections and elevations presented in the earliest concept phase CAD files, often resulting in flat, soul-less and unconvincing presentations.
 Furthermore, because these concept designs were never supposed to include the precision and detail required to facilitate photo-realistic digital renderings, friction develops between digital rendering consultants needing information they can’t make up, and architects being asked for information they were traditionally never asked to provide at the concept design phase.
 This is not a shortcoming on the part of architects; conceptual thinking free of precise detail is the very definition of concept design.

 And therein lies the surprise.
 Even in our digital age, it turns out that 1) hand drawing leveraged with new digital tools (Surface Pro/iPad Pro, Apple Pencil and tablet drawing apps) can make the design process more cost-effective, and 2) hand renderings can expedite client approvals and re-empower designers by suggesting possibilities rather than over-proscribing solutions, and that is the essence of concept design.